thombashi/pingparsing/README.rst

                             us/usec/usecs/microsecond/microseconds. if no unit
-                            string found, considered seconds as the time unit. see also ping(8) [-w deadline] option description. note: meaning of the 'deadline' may differ system to system.
+                            string found, considered seconds as the time unit. see also ping(8) [-w deadline] option description. note: meaning of the 'deadline' may differ system from to system.
       --timeout TIMEOUT     Time to wait for a response per packet.
 Valid time units are: d/day/days, h/hour/hours,
                             m/min/mins/minute/minutes, s/sec/secs/second/seconds,
                             ms/msec/msecs/millisecond/milliseconds,
-                            us/usec/usecs/microsecond/microseconds. if no unit
+                            us/usec/usecs/microsecond/microseconds.
+If no unit
-                            string found, considered milliseconds as the time unit.
+                            string is found, consider milliseconds as the time unit.
 Attempt to send packets with milliseconds granularity in default.
 If the system does not support timeout in milliseconds, round up as seconds.
 Use system default if not specified.
 This option will be ignored if the system does not support timeout itself.
                             See also ping(8) [-W timeout] option description.
-                            note: meaning of the 'timeout' may differ system to system.
+                            note: meaning of the 'timeout' may differ from system to system.
       -I INTERFACE, --interface INTERFACE
                             network interface
       --addopts OPTIONS     extra command line options